 If any constituents included in the above equation are not included in the simulation, then the value for λ H2O should be increased to account for the constituent left out.

-In some cases Secchi disk data are available.
+In some cases, Secchi disk data are available.
 There are different expressions for converting Secchi disk depth, zSecchi in m, to a light extinction coefficient in m-1, some of these include